stolostron/multicloud-operators-subscription/docs/gitrepo_subscription.md

 ## Prerequisite

 Ensure that you have a Kubernetes cluster and this subscription operator running.
-Ensure that you have a Kubernetes cluster that include a running instance of this subscription operator.
+Ensure that you have a Kubernetes cluster that includes a running instance of this subscription operator.

 ## Subscribing to a Helm chart from a public Git repository

-Use the following example to create a channel that connects to a public IBM Git repository and subscribes to a MongoDB Helm chart.
+Use the following example to create a channel that connects to a public IBM Git repository and subscribes to a MongoDB Helm chart:

 1. Clone this `multicloud-operators-subscription` GitHub repository.

 1. In the root for your cloned repository, run the following command to create a namespace:

    ```shell